-INFORMATION ABOUT SUTHERLAND CLASSES: Please note, this information is true in a non-virtual learning environment.
-Due to COVID closure, schedule and structural changes will be made to the Sutherland daily structure to better ensure student success.
+INFORMATION ABOUT LMS CLASSES: Please note, this information is true in a non-virtual learning environment.
+Due to COVID closure, schedule and structural changes will be made to the Lakeside daily structure to better ensure student success.

 - 6th grade core classes are all 80 minutes long.

 - Core classes meet every single day, no matter the color of the day.